National Geographic Kids

 Engagement, Approach, Support

-Video clips, cartoons, games, and hands-on activities are sure to captivate elementary and middle school-age kids.
+Video clips, rapping cartoons, games, and other hands-on activities are sure to captivate elementary and middle school-age kids.

-A vast array of resources provides almost every learning opportunity imaginable, including instructional videos, hands-on experiments, games, and profiles of animals and countries.
+A vast array of resources provides numerous learning opportunities, including instructional videos, real-world experiment ideas, games, and profiles of animals and countries.
 Kids also can register for a separate virtual world called Animal Jam.

 What's it about?

 NATIONAL GEOGRAPHIC KIDS features educational games, videos, and other activities, centered mostly on animals and the natural world.
-There's also a section that gives readers a virtual tour of different countries, featuring fun facts, maps, and e-cards.
-Kids can contribute to the site by posting comments (which are moderated), voting in polls, submitting their own photos, and more.
+Kids also can get a virtual tour of different countries, featuring fun facts and other information.
+They can contribute to the site by posting comments (which are moderated), answering quizzes, and submitting photos.

 Is it any good?